The Fred Foundation

 HIDDEN LIVES – HAPPY FATHER’S DAY!

-Anyone can be a father, but to be a Dad to a young person who has complex autism is quite something else.
-So, to all the unsung heroes who care for autistic loved ones and especially to the Dads who care for young people with complex autism and learning difficulties and never have a day off from worry or strain.
+Anyone can be a father, but to be a dad to an autistic young person who has complex needs is something else.
+To all the dads who care for autistic loved ones with learning difficulties and who never have a day off from worry or strain.
 HAPPY FATHER’S DAY.
 We see you.

 Renuke & friends at Spark Foundry UK supporting The Fred yet again! www.justgiving.com/fundraising/london2parisforfred